aheimsbakk/systemd-ubuntu/README.md

 ## Caveats

 Runs fine on Ubuntu.
-May be problems on Fedora or non Debian based systems to differences in cgroups.
+May be problems on Fedora or non Debian based systems due to differences in cgroups.

 ###### vim: set syn=markdown spell spl=en: